noahjb/novi_cd_test/instructions/branch2.md

             });
         };

-Now, clicking on the checkbox should remove the item from the database.
+Now, when you click on the checkbox, the item from the database shoule be removed.

+Congratulations!
+You've made the little web application!